-&lt;sup>1Centre d'Ecologie Fonctionnelle et Evolutive UMR 5175, CNRS - Université de Montpellier-Université Paul-Valéry Montpellier - EPHE - Montpellier, France.
-British Antarctic Survey, Natural Environment Research Council, Cambridge, UK.
+Antarctic Survey, Natural Environment Research Council, Cambridge, UK.
 Wageningen Marine Research, Den Helder, Netherlands.
-Centre de Coopération Internationale en Recherche Agronomique pour le Développement (CIRAD), UMR ASTRE, F-34398 Montpellier, France.
+Centre de coopération internationale en recherche agronomique pour le développement (CIRAD), UMR ASTRE, F-34398 Montpellier, France.
 CIRAD, UPR GREEN, F-34398 Montpellier, France.
-Marine and Environmental Sciences Centre, ISPA-Instituto Universitário, Lisbon, Portugal.
+MARE-Marine and Environmental Sciences Centre, Instituto Superior de Psicologia Aplicada-Instituto Universitário, Lisbon, Portugal.
 CESAM-Centro de Estudos do Ambiente e do Mar, Departamento de Biologia Animal, Faculdade de Ciências, Universidade de Lisboa, Lisbon, Portugal.
-FitzPatrick Institute of African Ornithology, University of Cape Town, Cape Town, South Africa.
+8FitzPatrick Institute of African Ornithology, University of Cape

-DMS-responsive and that all surface nesters are not.
-However, they excluded Pelecanoides spp. from the analysis "because diving petrels are burrow-nesting but not DMS-responsive."
-Using burrow-nesting habit as a proxy for DMS responsiveness relies on the premise that there is a tight and consistent relationship between these two traits.
 The lack of a consistent pattern, at least for some of the species for which DMS responsiveness has been tested experimentally, questions the validity of this assumption, and the exclusion of species that do not fit the rationale on which the proxy is based is inappropriate.
 As a consequence, the assertion that burrow nesters ingest plastic more frequently than surface nesters because of the greater behavioral attraction of the former to DMS is highly questionable.
 From this perspective, other predictors (diet, marine habitat preference, and other foraging characteristics) that have been shown in previous studies to correlate with variation in plastic ingestion rates (13) would have been more suitable.
 The authors justify the exclusion of these factors by the questionable arguments that prey "capture strategy does not align with 'species' among seabirds" and that "DMS tracking is an adaptation for foraging on crustaceans."
-However, on average, those Procellariiformes with the widest dietary niches ingest around double the amount of plastic than those that feed mainly on crustaceans or fish and almost four times than those that feed on cephalopods (13).
+However, on average, the Procellariiformes with the widest dietary niches ingest around double the amount of plastic than those that feed mainly on crustaceans or fish and almost AQ10 four times that of those that feed on cephalopods (13).
 Fulmarine petrels eat substantial proportions of krill (14, 15) but do not respond to DMS (8), whereas Calonectris borealis is responsive to DMS (5) but hardly ever eats crustaceans (although it often preys on fish that graze on phytoplankton) (16).
-A more parsimonious explanation for the supposedly higher incidence of plastics in the stomach contents of DMS-sensitive species is that small plastic fragments are visually more similar to crustaceans than to other typical prey of seabirds (fish and cephalopods).
+A more parsimonious explanation for the supposedly higher incidence of plastics in the stomach contents of DMSsensitive species is that small plastic fragments are visually more similar to crustaceans than to other typical prey of seabirds (fish and cephalopods).
 In addition, all the surface nesters (with one exception) are either albatrosses (Diomedeidae) or in the Fulmarini clade of the Procellariidae, and thus, the comparison of surface and burrow nesters in Savoca et al. (1) is effectively a phylogenetic comparison between the Diomedeidae-Fulmarini and the other procellariiform seabirds (shearwaters, prions, storm petrels, and other petrels), which show key differences in morphology (and associated foraging and other lifestyle characteristics), as well as in nesting habit.
 One example of why phylogeny matters is that albatrosses have distinct gut morphologies from storm petrels and other petrels, which affects the propensity to retain ingested plastic (17).
-The incidence of plastic in stomach contents is a balance between the rate of ingestion and the retention period in the digestive tract, yet Savoca et al. (1) simply equate incidence with ingestion rate.
+The incidence of plastic in stomach contents is a balance between the rate of ingestion and the retention period in the digestive tract, yet Savoca et al. (1) simply equate incidence with inges-AQ11 tion rate.
 The generalized linear mixed models tested by Savoca et al. (1) initially included family as a random variable, but this was dropped because of issues of multicollinearity with nesting behavior.